The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 Pros of MKV

-• Open Source: The key advantage of using MKV is that MKV container files have no licensing requirements.
+• Open Source: The key advantage of using MKV format is that MKV container files have no licensing requirements.
 This helps developers optimize their files and provides better compatibility with the latest systems.

 • Active Developer Community: While many might overlook this benefit, it makes using MKV extremely convenient.
 The highly active developer community helps you navigate the world of MKV while ensuring the format adapts to changes.